jpedro/jpedro.github.io/git-dd.md

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)

 Because functions are more flexible that commands.
-You have `if` conditionals and `for` loops, they accept default arguments, download the internets and stream Veep.
+You have `if` conditionals and `for` loops, they accept multiple arguments, download the internets and stream Veep.
 As your heart always wanted to, but you just didn't know.

 ## Git config